Spectrometers and Polyphase Filterbanks in Radio Astronomy

-The order of summations in Eq.~\ref{eq:pfb-final} is important; as written, it is more computationally efficient.
-The overhead of Eq.~\ref{eq:pfb-final} over a windowed FTF\footnote{As an aside: a windowed FTF can be considered to be a one-tap PFB.} is an extra $(M-1)P$ operations, due to the polyphase FIR frontend.
+The order of summations in \eref{eq:pfb-final} is important; as written, it is more computationally efficient.
+The overhead of \eref{eq:pfb-final} over a windowed FTF\footnote{As an aside: a windowed FTF can be considered to be a one-tap PFB.} is an extra $(M-1)P$ operations, due to the polyphase FIR frontend.
 Generally, the number of taps $M\ll P$, so the increase in required operations is moderate.
-Extra memory is also required for buffering of the $M\times P$ time samples and filter coefficients.
+Extra memory is also required for buffering of the $M\times P$ time samples and filter coefficients. .

-Two different representations of PFB spectrometers are given in Figures \ref{fig:pfb_fir_fft} and \ref{fig:pfb_chart}.
-Fig.~\ref{fig:pfb_fir_fft} shows a block diagram of a polyphase FIR frontend preceding an FFT.
+Two different representations of PFB spectrometers are given in \fref{fig:pfb_fir_fft} and \fref{fig:pfb_chart}. \Fref{fig:pfb_fir_fft} shows a block diagram of a polyphase FIR frontend preceding an FFT.
 The commutator splits the input into $P$ branches, feeding a different `phase' of the input signal to each of the polyphase sub-filters.
 That is, the commutator applies a $z^{-p}$ delay on each branch before a $\downarrow P$ downsampling.

 Fig.~9 shows the action of a PFB FIR frontend on a data stream in several stages.
 An input signal $x(n)$ of length $M\times P$ is first multiplied by filter coefficients $h(n)$.
 The data are then split into $M$ blocks of length $P$, and summed over $M$ taps.
 After this, a DFT of length $P$ is applied to form a filterbank, followed by squaring and time-averaging to compute the PSD.